wavefrontHQ/docs/pages/doc/ts_at.md

 ### Live Data Updates

 When live data is reported, `at()` adjusts the returned value as necessary to reflect any changes in the data reported by the time series.
-Adjustments can occur whenever the chart is updated (every 30 seconds).
+Adjustments can occur whenever the chart is updated (every 30 seconds in most cases).
 For example, consider a time series that reports a different value every 2 minutes.
 If you run a query with `at()` at 8:00am to return the value reported 2 hours ago (at 6:00am), the result is automatically adjusted around 8:02am to show the value that was reported at 6:02am.

 ### Lookback Period